archesproject/arches-dev-training/slides/01-precourse-a-deployment.md

 ## Deployment considerations:
 -   What are the organizational specific considerations?
     -   Are there institutional hosting requirements?
 Is in-house hosting required?
-Is there sufficient in-house resources to manage an in-house solution?
+Are there sufficient in-house resources to manage an in-house solution?
 Is there existing in-house expertise in hosting?
     -   Is there existing in-house experience with a specific cloud?
 AWS?
 Azure?
 -   How much usage is expected?
     -   How many people will be searching? editing? creating reports?